Acceptance and Commitment Therapy

 The six processes of ACT

 ACT treatment is based on six principles.
-Together with a psychologist, you’ll work on these core processes so that you’re better able to deal with adversity.
-These six processes are also known as the ACT hexaflex:
+Together with a psychologist, you’ll work on these core processes.
+These six processes are also known as the ACT hexaflex model:

 1. Acceptance: All feelings are allowed to exist, just as they are.
 Whether they’re good or painful.
 You’re open to everything.